 It is worth pointing out how the mention of these traditional Jewish customs by the Galatians are surrounded by a "desire again to be in bondage" and "I am afraid for you," a clear negative view by Paul in the Galatians' actions.
 Paul fears that after having taught the Galatians about the freedom they have in their faith in Christ, they are "returning to the basics" as it were.
 Taking a step back from their rightful position as heirs, to that of a child who requires a tutor.

 Here Paul gives a glimpse into the start of his ministry with the Galatians.
-It appears that he had never originally intended to actually preach the gospel here, but due to circumstances of health, was basically stuck there a while.
+It appears that he had never originally intended to actually preach the gospel here (at least, in that moment in time), but due to circumstances of health, was basically stuck there a while.
 Through his (apparently trialsome) recovery, he went ahead and taught the gospel to his gracious Gentile helpers.
 Paul offers warm words of praise to their hospitality.

 That praise to their hospitality is then contrasted to their apparent rejection of Paul and his message after the Judaizers' teachings.
 We see here that part of the Judaizers' efforts involves isolating the Galatians to only hear/consult from the Judaizers, and perhaps to begin separating themselves from Paul, despite all the labor he poured into them through the start of their walks.
 Paul is clearly upset and shares these feelings with his Galatian brothers and sisters.

-Paul now transitions to a very strong allegory, which seems targeted at the Judaizers specifically (or at the very least, the Jews within the Galatian churches), as it requires knowledge of the Torah to fully appreciate.
+Paul now transitions to a very strong allegory, which seems targeted at the Judaizers specifically (or at the very least, the Jews within the Galatian churches and perhaps the Gentiles already digging into Torah), as it requires knowledge of the Torah to fully appreciate.

 These things are an allegory, for these are the two covenants.
 The one is from Mount Sinai, which gives birth to bondage; she is Hagar.
 Now this Hagar is Mount Sinai in Arabia, and represents the present Jerusalem, and is in bondage with her children.
 But the Jerusalem which is above is free, which is our mother.